michael-spengler/fairness/README.md

 CULT has the potential to be a sufficiently decentralized source of a universal basic income imo.

+The tokenomics shall be related to CULT + RVLT in order to incentivize value adding behaviour.
+This can be done in a way that the basic income is minted for those who staked CULT + RVLT and that this basic income is higher for those CULT Manders who vote (within the first 10 % of given votes) in favour of the majority decision which is determined at the end of each cycle.

 ## CULT = Freedom Hackathons
 We consider facilitating CULT Hackathons as [Acts of RVLT](https://revolt.cultdao.io/pendingProposal).